 However, giving the CPU more voltage and higher clock speeds puts additional stress on it.
 Realistically, it means that you reduce the CPU’s lifespan a bit.
 In reality, you might be reducing the CPU life from 15-20 years to maybe 12-15 years, but it’s hard to say.
 It’s almost certain you would replace the computer before then anyway.

 We recommend overclocking on gaming PCs you’ve built yourself with proper cooling in mind.
-For more on that, including our recommendations, check out our article on how to build your own gaming PC.

 If you don’t want to risk it or need an additional boost, you can also go the software route of tuning your PC to the maximum.
 At Avast, we developed a patented technology called Sleep Mode, which detects and disables resource-draining programs when you don’t actively use them.
 It’s best to put everything to sleep to get the maximum FPS out of your system.
 Click the button below to download a free trial of Avast Cleanup, then go into the Speed Up section and look for Background and Startup Programs.